quantixed/IgorImageTools/README.md

 ### CorrectDrift.ipf

 Correct for bleach or other drift using this simple UI.
 Choose between a quick and dirty method (using a line between two points), line fit to baseline or exponential fit to data to subtract from a copy of your wave.

+### RandomiseImage.ipf

+Randomise pixel locations in an image.
+2D and 3D functions available.

+### PixelValuesOfImage.ipf

+These functions will make a version of the image with the actual pixel values overlaid.
+It is intended for use with small grayscale (8-bit) images.